Licence to blog: Will 'Swahili WikiLeaks' have to close?

 He says that if there's no change in it he will have to lay off some of his staff.

-His site, Mwanaharaki Mzalendo, was launched in 2010, employs three contributors, three staff writers and covers politics and social issues.
+His site, Mwanaharakati Mzalendo, was launched in 2010, employs three contributors, three staff writers and covers politics and social issues.

 It attracts an average of 50,000 unique views every day.